hatchjaw/faust-ddsp/README.md

   - `g`: A differentiable expression taking one dual signal as input and producing one dual signal as output.
-  - `ngrads`: The number of differentiable variables in `g`, i.e. the number of gradients that must be passed into the body of the recursion
+  - `ngrads`: The number of differentiable variables in `g`, i.e. the number of gradients to be passed into the body of the recursion.
 - Outputs: One dual signal; the result of the recursion.

 E.g. a differentiable 1-pole filter with one parameter, the coefficient of the